cybercog/laravel-love/README.md

 ## Official Documentation

-Documentation can be found in [Laravel Love Guide](https://laravel-love.readme.io/docs).
+Documentation can be found in [Laravel Love Guide].

 ## Installation